rks101/eglinux/README.md

 => These three chars pairs contain access permissions in order: r = read, w = write or x = execute
 => There is a numeric weight associated with r, w, and x. r => 4, w => 2, and x = 1 and we can sum if any of r/w/x is present (see examples below)
 => If a user is missing a certain access permission, that respective character is displayed as - or numerically adds up to 0
-=> These numeric values essentially come from the octal representation of r, w, x permissions.
+=> These numeric values essentially come from the octal representation of r, w, and x permissions.
 ```
 rwx : 111 or 7
 rw- : 110 or 6